-“A poltergeist will usually claim to be whatever its human observers believe it to be” - Rupert Mathews
+“A poltergeist will usually claim to be whatever its human observers believe it to be” – Poltergeists & Other Hauntings (Rupert Mathews.
+2009)

-In 1972, Canadian Dr. G. Owen decided to conduct an experiment testing his theory that, “Ghosts have an objective reality, but they are created out of the minds of those who see them.”
+In 1972, Canadian Dr. G. Owen conducted the Philip Experiment.
+This was a study that would test his theory that, “Ghosts have an objective reality, but they are created out of the minds of those who see them.”
 A ghost, he proposed, was basically a hallucination created by those who believed in it.

 For a period of time nothing happened to the experimenters.
 The group then decided to add the 19th century practice of table turning, which was used by earlier experimenters to produce some interesting phenomena.
 All of the participants, it was agreed upon, needed to believe in the paranormal but not feel responsible for creating any phenomena themselves.
 If something unusual did occur, they all agreed that it would be met with a lighthearted acceptance.

-After about a month the table began to tremor.
-In the weeks that followed, the table began to rock back and forth dramatically.
+After about a month into the Philip Experiment the table actually began to tremor.
+In the weeks that followed, the table then began to rock back and forth dramatically.
 Finally, a knocking sound was heard while they were seated around it.

 The experimenters told the “ghost” to knock once for “yes” and twice for “no” and began to ask it questions.
 They always addressed this entity as Philip.
-Throughout the knocking communication, Philip would give a biography of himself that matched the fabricated story.
-This was complete even to the smallest detail.
+Through the knocking communication, Philip gave a biography of himself that matched the fabricated story.
+This was complete to the smallest detail.
 Philip, however, continued to add unmentioned smaller details to the stories that had not been created by the group.
-When these details were checked, it was determined that they were not always historically accurate.
+When these details were checked, however, it would be determined that they were not always historically accurate.